NexClipper/nexclipper.github.io/docs/intro_en.md

 ### Products

+#### Provbee

 Prometheus ecosystem can be quickly and easily deployed in any production environment. ([https://github.com/NexClipper/provbee](https://github.com/NexClipper/provbee))
 - NexClipper Cloud allows you to quickly and easily deploy Prometheus ecosystem through a simple installation command.
 - NexClipper On-Premise provides a separate Prometheus server cluster and various ecosystem installation and operation environments in multiple multi-cloud environments.
 - Long-term storage can be configured based on open source softwares.
 (Avoiding vendor dependency)
 - Provisioned based on PromScale, which is basically composed of TimescaleDB, and storage period and capacity can be increased whenever necessary.

+#### Klevr
 Similar to the Bastion Host role, even in a blocking environment such as a firewall, the open source-based Task Manager([https://github.com/NexClipper/klevr](https://github.com/NexClipper/klevr)) executes asynchronous jobs, so it can be operated in a private cloud environment.
 - Separate charts or resources can be directly distributed, and operation is possible in a private environment that is isolated for security reasons.
 - Cluster management or operation is possible without direct access to KubeAPI.
 - Remotely modify and manage Prometheus and AlertManager config.

+#### ExporterHub
+Consolidated Exporters database and catalog.
+- With the ability to manage exporters, you can easily install and configure AlertRule for operation.
+[ExporterHub.io](https://ExporterHub.io), [https://github.com/NexClipper/exporterhub.io](https://github.com/NexClipper/exporterhub.io)

+#### PromLens (Bundle)
 NexClipper provides convenient functions related to queries and rules.
-- Multiple Prometheus instances can be queried simultaneously to a single endpoint and multi-cluster Graphana dashboards can be operated while minimizing the movement of multiple data sources.
+Also, Promlens is the power tool for querying Prometheus.
 - Promlens([https://github.com/promlabs/promlens-public](https://github.com/promlabs/promlens-public)) Preview features are included so you can write and test simple queries.
-- With the ability to manage exporters, you can easily install and configure AlertRule for operation.
-[ExporterHub.io](https://ExporterHub.io), [https://github.com/NexClipper/exporterhub.io](https://github.com/NexClipper/exporterhub.io)
+If you unlock commercial features, contact us.

 ### Objective